michelp/pgsodium/README.md

-If an attacker acquires a dump of the table or database, they will not be able to derive the keys used to encrypt the data since they will not have the root server managed key, which is never revealed to SQL See the [example file for more details](./example/tce.sql).
+If an attacker acquires a dump of the table or database, they will not be able to derive the keys used to encrypt the data since they will not have the root server managed key, which is never revealed to SQL.
+See the [example file for more details](./example/tce.sql).

 In order to use TCE you must use keys created from the [Key Management